Federico2014/documentation-en/docs/using_javatron/toolkit.md

 ```
 To isolate from the mainnet and other testnets, The `node.p2p.version` can be arbitrary number different from the mainnet and testnets.

-To produce the blocks, we also need to configure the private key of the witness and run the FullNode with the `--witness` parameter,  which is similar to the mainnet.
+To produce the blocks, we also need to configure the private key of the witness and run the FullNode with the `--witness` parameter, please refer [startup a fullnode that produces blocks](installing_javatron.md#startup-a-fullnode-that-produces-blocks).

 If another node wants to join the shadow fork network, it needs to execute the above steps, or it copies the state data from the first shadow fork node directly.
-Then they can sync and produce blocks to form a local testnet.
+They need to configure the same `node.p2p.version` and add the `seed.node` in the config, then they can sync and produce blocks to form a local testnet.